michaelkirk/georust_book/src/youre-projecting.md

 ### Just Get to the Point

 OK OK OK.
-We can use the `wkt` crate to read `geo` geometries from the text representation of this point in the center of the water.
+We can use the `wkt` crate to create a `geo` geometry from the text representation of this point in the center of the water.

 ```rust
 use geo::Point;